neos/fusion-form/Documentation/FusionRuntimeReference.rst

 The multistep process allows to define use multiple `steps` that will usually be of type SingleStepProcess.
 The multistep process persists the current form state as hidden field and otherwise passes the rendering of the form-body to the currently active sub procces.

+:steps: (`ProcessCollectionInterface`, defaults to `Neos.Fusion.Form:Runtime.ProcessCollection`_)
+:header: (`string`) The form header is rendered before the body.
+By default this is empty, create derived prototypes to change this.
+:footer: (`string`, defaults to Next/Back and Submit buttons) The form footer contains a pre/next/submit button by default, create derived prototypes to change this.

+During rendering a `process` variable is added to the context that contains the following information:

+:process.state: (`string|null`) Serialized and signed form state, if a previous state is present
+:process.current: (`string`) Current subprocess key
+:process.prev: (`string|null`) Previous subprocess key
+:process.next: (`string|null`) Next subprocess key
+:process.all: (`array`) List of all subprocess keys
+:process.isFirst: (`boolean`) True if the current subprocess is the first one
+:process.isLast: (`boolean`) True if the current subprocess is the last one

+.. note:: Inside the MultiStepProcess the header and footer of the SingleStepProcess used as subprocess elements are suppressed.

 Example::